haskell/cabal/Cabal/doc/developing-packages.rst

    module definition files are beyond the scope of this document; see the `GHC <https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/win32-dlls.html>`_ manual for some details and some further pointers.

+.. pkg-field:: lib-version-info: current:revision:age

+   This field is currently only used on Linux.

+   This field specifies a Libtool-style version-info field that sets an appropriate ABI version for the foreign library.
+Note that the three numbers specified in this field do not directly specify the actual ABI version: ``6:3:2`` results in library version ``4.2.3``.

+   With this field set, the SONAME of the library is set, and symlinks are installed.

+   How you should bump this field on an ABI change depends on the breakage you introduce:

+   -  Programs using the previous version may use the new version as drop-in replacement, and programs using the new version can also work with the previous one.
+In other words, no recompiling nor relinking is needed.
+In this case, bump ``revision`` only, don't touch current nor age.
+   -  Programs using the previous version may use the new version as drop-in replacement, but programs using the new version may use APIs not present in the previous one.
+In other words, a program linking against the new version may fail with "unresolved symbols" if linking against the old version at runtime: set revision to 0, bump current and age.
+   -  Programs may need to be changed, recompiled, and relinked in order to use the new version.
+Bump current, set revision and age to 0.

+   Also refer to the Libtool documentation on the version-info field.

+.. pkg-field:: lib-version-linux: version

+   This field is only used on Linux.

+   Specifies the library ABI version directly for foreign libraries built on Linux: so specifying ``4.2.3`` causes a library ``libfoo.so.4.2.3`` to be built with SONAME ``libfoo.so.4``, and appropriate symlinks ``libfoo.so.4`` and ``libfoo.so`` to be installed.

 Note that typically foreign libraries should export a way to initialize and shutdown the Haskell runtime.
 In the example above, this is done by